shelkmike/Mabs/README.md

 9. What does "Mabs" mean?<br>
 Funny to say, but "Mabs" means "Miniasm-based Assembler which maximizes Busco Score".
 That's because:<br>
 a) Mabs 1 was based on Miniasm instead of Hifiasm and Flye.<br>
 Miniasm takes as input a set of read overlaps produced by a program like Minimap2.
 Provided a file with overlaps, Miniasm performs assembly very quickly.
-The prominent speed of Miniasm allows to explore the parameter space more thoroughly than when using Hifiasm or Flye, which are 1-2 orders of magnitude slower.
+The prominent speed of Miniasm allows exploring the parameter space more thoroughly than when using Hifiasm or Flye, which are 1-2 orders of magnitude slower.
 However, I later realized that the algorithm of Miniasm is inferior to the algorithms of Hifiasm and Flye, and even a more thorough exploration of a parameter space usually doesn't make Miniasm assemblies better than assemblies of Hifiasm and Flye.
 Therefore, I created Mabs 2 that uses Hifiasm and Flye.
 Mabs 1 worked in a 4-dimensional parameter space (optimized 4 different parameters of Miniasm), while Mabs 2 works in a 1-dimensional parameter space.<br><br>
-b) "Busco Score" is because very early versions of Mabs simply maximized BUSCO's "S" (the number of single copy genes).
+b) "Busco Score" is because very early versions of Mabs simply maximized BUSCO's "S" (the number of single-copy genes).
 However, I quickly realized that maximization of S may lead to collapsing of close paralogs, because it transfers them from the "multicopy" category to the "single-copy" category, thus increasing S. To deal with this problem, I started to classify multicopy genes into true multicopy (TM) and false multicopy (FM), and devised AG as a target for maximization, which is a sum of S and TM.
 10. How to cite Mabs?<br>
 <i>a link to BioRxiv will be here in a few days</i> .